 Dental Crown Procedure

-It usually takes two or three dental visits, with two or three weeks between appointments, to restore teeth with a crown.
+It usually takes 2 or 3 dental visits, with 2 or 3 weeks in between appointments, to restore teeth with a crown.

 Before starting, the dentist will probably numb the tooth with a local anesthetic.
-To prepare for the crown, the dentist will then remove any decayed part of the tooth, plus reshape and possibly rebuild some of the tooth.
+To prepare for the crown, they will then remove any decayed part of the tooth, plus reshape and possibly rebuild some of the tooth.
 Your dentist will take a mold of the tooth and then use a temporary crown to protect the tooth until your next appointment.
-Between visits your permanent crown will be made at the lab, using the mold of your teeth.
+Your permanent crown will be made at the lab between visits, using the mold of your teeth.

-Be sure to take good care of your crown between visits.
-Be careful while flossing or brushing your teeth.
-Floss and brush your teeth gently.
-Also, avoid hard or sticky foods.
+Be sure to take good care of your temporary crown between visits and avoid hard or sticky foods.
+Be careful while flossing or brushing your teeth by doing so gently.

 Fitting your Permanent Crown

-The permanent crown will take the place of the temporary crown and the dentist will check to see if your bite feels normal.
+The permanent crown will then take the place of the temporary crown and the dentist will check to ensure that your bite feels normal.
 After the correct fit is determined, the dentist will cement the permanent crown into place and check to be sure the tooth has been restored to the right shape.